GSA/fedramp-automation/src/validations/CONTRIBUTING.md

 The validation command has many parameters; all parameters are *optional*.

 `-f fileName` is the input file to be tested, ex: `-f test/demo/FedRAMP-SSP-OSCAL-Template.xml`.
 If omitted, the XSLT transform will be compiled, but it will not be applied to a document.
-`-s directoryName` Schematron directory used to validate the file, ex: `-o ~/mySchematronDirecotry`.
-Each `sch` found within the specified directory will be compliled and generate a separate report.
+`-s directoryName` Schematron directory used to validate the file, ex: `-o ~/mySchematronDirectiry`.
+Each `.sch` document found within the specified directory will be compliled and generate a separate report.
 If omitted, defaults to the src relative to the parent of the bin directory where this script is located.
 `-o outputRootDirectory` is the root directory of the report output, ex: `-o ~/dev/report`.
-`-v saxonVersionNumber` is used to override the default version (currently 10.5) of `SAXON HE`, that is downloaded and used if `SAXON_CP` is not specified, ex:  `-v 10.2`. *Note that if `SAXON_CP` is set as an environment variable and this parameter is specified, then the script will terminate due to inability to determine priority.*
+`-v saxonVersionNumber` is used to override the default version (currently 10.8) of `SAXON HE`, that is downloaded and used if `SAXON_CP` is not specified, ex:  `-v 10.2`. *Note that if `SAXON_CP` is set as an environment variable and this parameter is specified, then the script will terminate due to inability to determine priority.*
 `-b baseDirectory` specifies the base directory of the location of this project (for relative references to target, `bin` and dependencies like OSCAL definiitions), ex: `-b /dev/fedramp-automation/resources/validations`.
 If omitted, defaults to the current directory.
 `-t` is used to skip the Schematron compilation and used for tranform-only.
 `-h` outputs the help/usage for the script.